 The easiest way to store lettuce leaves is to place them in a freezer bag and add a paper towel below and above them to help control the moisture.
 You can leave the top of the bag half-open to allow some airflow.

-That setup should get you the seven days of storage that I mentioned earlier.
+That setup should get you the seven days of storage I mentioned earlier.

 If you want to make using the leaves easier for your future self, wash and dry them before putting them in that bag.
-This way, you can grab them and place them straight on your sandwich or shred and add them into a salad.
+This way, you can grab and use them without any further prep.

 How to Tell If Lettuce Is Bad?